Is your dog microchipped?

 It will act as a deterrent to abandoned dogs and help lower the number of stray dogs in pounds.

 It will also help reduce the cost to farmers and make dog owners accountable for their dogs attacking sheep, as this can be a costly issue.

-Naturally there will be a few initial teething problems as there are with any new laws brought in, but long term, this law will benefit all dogs and hopefully decrease the amount of unwanted dogs in this country.
+Naturally, there will be a few initial teething problems as there are with any new laws brought in, but long term, this law will benefit all dogs and hopefully decrease the number of unwanted dogs in this country.